Bachelor’s degree in Archaeology.

 The demise of the Neanderthals and their replacement by anatomically modern humans in Europe are at the core of several heated debates.
 When did modern humans come into Europe?
 Are last Neanderthals behavioral changes a testimony of contacts with anatomically modern humans?
 How much of last Neanderthals innovative behaviors result from independent invention?

 In this course, we will pick up some of the most debated papers published in high ranking journals and discuss these in class.
-We will focus on papers on which comments have been written, reading and discussing the original paper as well as the comments.
 The seminar will enable students to learn more about the major changes in Europe between 45,000-35,000 years ago, and will also get a good insight in “science in the making”.

 RMA-students will be asked to go deeper into the understanding of the logic and methods used to support arguments.
-They will also be asked to improve their capacity to present a scientific argument to non-specialists.
+They will also be asked to improve their capacity to present an academic argument to non-specialists.

-- Appreciation of how our understanding of the past can quickly evolve, and developing a critical attitude when reading scientific papers.
+Appreciation of how our understanding of the past can quickly evolve, and developing a critical attitude when reading academic papers;

 For RMA-students, in addition to the above: